Donald Trump and fascism: Historical parallels

 After Hitler lost his 1932 run for presidency by a margin of 6 million voters, he claimed voter fraud and went to court in order to overturn the election results.
 According to Hitler, his party had actually gotten 2 million more votes than what was recorded.
 His case was ultimately dismissed, with a judge stating that the high margin by which Hitler lost precluded the possibility of any significant fraud.
 At that time, the New York Times published an article titled Hitler to Contest Validity of Election.

 Authoritarianism

 In September 2025, historians Diana Garvin, Tiffany Florvil and Claudia Koonz argued Donald Trump's government was weaponizing and objectifying women similarly to previous fascist regimes.
-They explained that like fascist Italy and Nazi Germany, Trump pushes natalistic policies mixed with white supremacism, normalizes the idea of the woman body being "state resources", and rely on women's serfdom to bash themselves and other women.
+They explained that like fascist Italy and Nazi Germany, Trump pushes natalistic policies mixed with white supremacy, normalizes the idea of the female body being "state resources," and relies on women's serfdom to bash themselves and other women.

-In October 2025, political scientist Asma Mhalla argues Trump's second administration is fascist since the State wants to enhance its power in order to achieve the rank of a hobbesian Leviathan by "accelerat[ing] authoritarianism".
-Nonetheless she expresses differences with original fascism becauses of alliances with tech moguls, massive use of social media, and proximity with neoreactionnary accelerationism, partly in order to curb China's growing clout.
+In October 2025, political scientist Asma Mhalla argues Trump's second administration is fascist since the state wants to enhance its power in order to achieve the rank of a Hobbesian Leviathan by "accelerat[ing] authoritarianism."
+Nonetheless, she expresses differences with original fascism because of alliances with tech moguls, massive use of social media, and proximity to neoreactionary accelerationism, partly in order to curb China's growing clout.